cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

-#### Sprint-3/implement/rotate-char.js

-How would you modify your implementation if shift is allowed to be a negative number to represent a rotation in the opposite direction?

-#### Sprint-3/revise/implement/creditCardValidator.js

-Why not check also cases where number of digits is not exactly 16?

-#### Sprint-3/revise/implement/get-ordinal-number.test.js
+#### Sprint-3/3-mandatory-practice/implement/get-ordinal-number.js

 `getOrdinalNumber(101)` should return "101st".
-You might consider looking up the rules online or asking an AI tool to clarify how ordinal numbers are formed.
+Consider looking up the rules to clarify how ordinal numbers are formed.

-#### Sprint-3/revise/implement/is-prime.js

-You can possibly improve the performance of the code in the following manners:
-- Return `true` if `num` is 2
-- Return `false` if `num` is an even number (we have already checked 2)
-- Use a loop to check if `num` can be fully divided by an odd number >= 3 (but <= `Math.sqrt(num)`)
-- In the loop, avoid calling `Math.sqrt(num)` repeatedly by first assigning the value of `Math.sqrt(num)` to a variable once, and then refer to the variable in the condition of the loop.

-You can possibly improve the performance of the code in the following manners:
-- Return `true` if `num` is 2
-- Return `false` if `num` is an even number (we have already checked 2)

-- Use a loop to check if `num` can be fully divided by an odd number >= 3 (but <= `Math.sqrt(num)`)
-- In the loop, avoid calling `Math.sqrt(num)` repeatedly by first assigning the value of `Math.sqrt(num)` to a variable once, and then refer to the variable in the condition of the loop.

-#### Sprint-3/revise/implement/password-validator.test.js
+#### Sprint-3/4-stretch-investigate/password-validator.test.js
 Some of the passwords in this array are invalid passwords.

-The function could also return `false` because "welcome1" does not have any uppercase letter.
-So this test may fail to check if the function can handle "Must not be any previous password in the passwords array" properly.
+The function can return `false` for multiple reasons.
+To test a specific reason, choose an input that satisfies all other conditions except the one you're targeting.
+This way, if the function returns `false`, you can confidently attribute it to that specific condition.

+For example, the function might return `false` for "1234" not only because it is fewer than 5 characters, but also because it lacks a lowercase letter.
-The function could have also returned `false` because `P1!` does not contain any lowercase letter.
-How can we be 100% sure the function can correctly check passwords shorter than 5 characters?
+As a result, we can't be certain that the function correctly handles the case of passwords shorter than 5 characters, since multiple conditions are being violated simultaneously.

 ---
 ## In older ITP